Global Megatrends and Aviation: The Path to Future-Wise Organizations

 Global megatrends are the disruptive forces that are shaping the world of tomorrow and aviation organizations will not be spared.
 Rapid urbanization, climate change, economic shifts of power, and various other forces will bring with them not only risks but opportunities.

 Dr. Coutu is the founding President, Aviation Strategies International (ASI) and Chair, ASI Institute.
 He has taught in several Aviation MBA programs at: Concordia University (Canada), the Toulouse Business School (France), and the Beijing University of Aeronautics and Astronautics (China).
 He is an honorary Fellow of the Royal Aeronautical Society (FRAeS) and an Advisor to the Board of the Global Development Learning Network.
 In 1996, the Minister of Transport of Poland awarded Dr. Coutu a Medal of Achievement for his special contribution to the development of the Polish Air Transportation sector.
 In 2011, he became the first recipient of the Airports Council International (ACI), Paul Genton Medal.
 In 2013, he co-authored Airport Operations (McGraw-Hill).
 He holds a doctorate in Education from Nova Southeastern University, Miami.
-Dr. Coutu has been the Executive in charge of the Global ACI-ICAO Airport Management Professional Accreditation Programme (AMPAP) since its inception in 2007.
+Dr. Coutu was the Executive in charge of the Global ACI-ICAO Airport Management Professional Accreditation Programme (AMPAP) from its inception in 2007 to 2022.

 Table of Contents